06 July 2017

-Dr Levva is a pioneer of cardiac resynchronisation therapy (CRT) in the UK.
-He is the President of the British Society of Cardiovascular Magnetic Resonance (BSMCR) and has been a clinical advisor to the National Institute of Clinical Excellence (NICE) on the national guidelines for Heart Failure, Cardiac Devices and Drug Therapy.
-He is a Fellow of the Royal College of Physicians (FRCP), the American College of Cardiology (FACC) and is Co-Chair of the Health Economics Group of the European Heart Rhythm Association (EHRA).
-He leads a research group on cardiac devices therapy (cardiac resynchronisation therapy, pacemakers and defibrillators), cardiomyopathies and heart failure at the Queen Elizabeth Hospital and the University of Birmingham.
+I qualified in 1987 from the University of Manchester.
+I was trained at the Royal Brompton and Harefield hospitals and am now a Consultant Cardiologist at the Queen Elizabeth Hospital and Reader in Cardiology at the University of Birmingham.
+My specialist interests include cardiac device therapy (cardiac resynchronisation therapy, pacemakers, implantable cardioverter defibrillators), heart failure and cardiomyopathies.
+I also specialises in cardiovascular magnetic resonance imaging (cardiac MRI) and cardiac computed tomography (cardiac CT).
+I am a pioneer of cardiac resynchronisation therapy (CRT) in the UK.
+He is the President of the British Society of Cardiovascular Magnetic Resonance (BSMCR) and have been a clinical advisor to the National Institute of Clinical Excellence (NICE) on the national guidelines for Heart Failure, Cardiac Devices and Drug Therapy.
+I am a Fellow of the Royal College of Physicians (FRCP), the American College of Cardiology (FACC) and is Co-Chair of the Health Economics Group of the European Heart Rhythm Association (EHRA).
+I lead a research group on cardiac devices therapy (cardiac resynchronisation therapy, pacemakers and defibrillators), cardiomyopathies and heart failure at the Queen Elizabeth Hospital and the University of Birmingham.